 The Weather in Aviemore

-Feel at home in the Scottish Highlands with Aviemore lodges and log cabins
+Feel at home in the Scottish Highlands with Aviemore holiday cottages and log cabins

 Welcome to Aviemore, a picturesque town situated within the Cairngorms National Park in the Scottish Highlands.
 Here in this popular holiday destination you can enjoy a range of exciting activities, including hiking, biking and climbing in the summer and winter sports between November and February.

 The town itself also has some fantastic offerings, including great restaurants and cosy pubs.
-Choose from Aviemore's traditional lodges, cosy log cabins or comfortable cottages and discover this wonderful destination with your own peaceful holiday letting as a base.
+Choose from Aviemore's traditional lodges, cosy log cabins or comfortable holiday cottages and discover this wonderful destination with your own peaceful holiday accommodation as a base.

 How to get to Aviemore

 There are a number of ways to get to Aviemore.
 If you are arriving by air, the nearest airport is Inverness International Airport.
 From the airport you can take public transport to your Aviemore holiday letting.
 Just take the bus from the airport to Inverness, and from there take the train to Edinburgh, which will pass through Aviemore.
 There are also train and bus routes to plenty of other cities in the United Kingdom, so getting there shouldn't be a problem.

 You could also take a taxi or coach from the airport, or go by car, which will also give you more flexibility during your stay in your Aviemore holiday letting.
 If you are driving, Aviemore is situated just off the A9 motorway, which passes from the north to the south of Scotland.